- Children and youth with autism, developmental delay, developmental disabilities, and/or behaviors that interfere with learning.

 - Educators, caregivers and families.

 Most services are available year round.
-In many cases, Birchtree’s staff can offer short-term services and training—so we can equip your team or family with the tools you need to promote your student’s long-term success!
+In many cases, Birchtree’s staff can offer short-term services and training—so we can equip your team with the tools you need to promote your student’s long-term success!

 Birchtree’s autism experts work in partnership with students, families, schools and agencies to develop comprehensive, individualized educational and therapeutic programs.
 We are committed to full inclusion whenever and wherever possible.

 All Birchtree programs are data-driven and based on the principles of applied behavior analysis, with close supervision from Board Certified Behavior Analysts® (BCBAs®).
 Direct support staff, including Registered Behavior Technicians® (RBTs®), are highly trained in ABA and closely supervised by BCBAs®.
 For more information about Birchtree’s staff, click here.

 Service Delivery Options

 - In-person consultation & services at school, at home, or in community settings